MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/country-and-region-availability-for-audio-conferencing-and-calling-plans/availability-in-india.md

 |Are toll numbers available?  <br/> |Yes  <br/> |
 |Are toll-free numbers available?  <br/> |Yes  <br/> |

- If you want to get toll and toll-free phone numbers for Audio Conferencing, Auto attendants, and Call queues, see [Getting service phone numbers for Skype for Business and Microsoft Teams](/microsoftteams/getting-service-phone-numbers).
+ Note that in India, service numbers can only be used for Audio Conferencing.
+So, if you want to get toll and toll-free phone numbers for Audio Conferencing, see [Getting service phone numbers for Skype for Business and Microsoft Teams](/microsoftteams/getting-service-phone-numbers).

 ## Communications Credits